U.S. Attorney’s Offices Promote January as Human Trafficking Prevention Month

 In 2016, approximately 8,000 cases of human trafficking were reported to the National Human Trafficking Resource Center Hotline, but only 21 of those cases were from West Virginia.
-Law enforcement officers believe that figure significantly underrepresents the scope of the problem in our state.
+Federal law enforcement officers believe that figure significantly underrepresents the scope of the problem in our state.

 “Human trafficking is a human tragedy for which too many cases go unreported.
 We need the public to know the red flags of human trafficking so we can put a stop to it,” said U.S. Attorney Mike Stuart, Southern District of West Virginia.